 The Gate was inaugurated in 1778 by the Italian architect Francesco Sabatini, who spent most of his life working in Madrid for the Spanish Royal Family.
 The Puerta de Alcalá replaced a brick monument from the sixteenth century that King Charles III had demolished years earlier.
-Previously, it had been one of the five gates of the city walls.
+Previously, it had been one of the five gates of the city walls, and has long been witness to Madrid's history.

 - The name “Puerta de Alcalá” (Alcalá Gate) and the street “Calle Alcalá” were both named this because this road had led to Alcalá de Henares, a Spanish city 22 miles – 35 km northeast of Madrid whose centre is a World Heritage Site.